kostasthomson/cloud-lightning-simulator/README.md

      $ make doc

-Then, open the doc/html/index.html file.
+The documentation is created in the doc/html/ directory.

 ##Run the CloudLightning Simulator